-- A. Development proposals should incorporate design features which both protect and enhance the ability of wildlife to thrive.
-Development should minimise impacts on and provide net gains for biodiversity.
+- A. As appropriate to their scale, nature and location, development proposals should incorporate design features which both protect and enhance the ability of wildlife to thrive.
+Development proposals should provide net gains for biodiversity.
 In particular, new development proposals should incorporate measures and appropriate spaces to retain and protect trees and hedges, provide for new native plant species (including within drainage swales), wildlife corridors, specific amphibian, bird and bat measures, and wildlife friendly boundaries.
-This should be complemented by construction management processes which ensure that there is no harm to wildlife and biodiversity. - B. New housing development is required to provide on-site Sustainable Drainage Systems (SuDS) wherever technically feasible unless there is clear evidence why this is not appropriate.
-Such development is encouraged to demonstrate the use of a wide range of creative SuDS solutions, for example through the provision of SuDS as part of green spaces, green roofs, permeable surfaces and rain gardens. - C. SuDS provision should be designed to enhance green infrastructure, wildlife and biodiversity as well as minimise the impacts of flooding.
+This should be complemented by construction management processes which ensure that there is no harm to wildlife and biodiversity. - B. New housing development should incorporate on-site sustainable drainage systems (SuDS) wherever technically feasible.
+Wherever practicable, and as appropriate to their scale, nature and location, new housing development should also incorporate a wide range of creative SuDS solutions including the provision of SuDS as part of green spaces, green roofs, permeable surfaces, and rain gardens. - C. SuDS provision should be designed to enhance green infrastructure, wildlife and biodiversity as well as minimise the impacts of flooding.